Imprint of massive neutrinos on Persistent Homology of large-scale structure: Implementation of PH on the Quijote N-body simulations

-At first, we compute the $\beta_k$, $B_k$, and $P_k$ measures over the $cb$ field when the massive neutrino particles are included in the fiducial simulation.
-The differences with respect to the fiducial are shown in Fig~\ref{fig:F3}.
-Here we consider the case $M_{\nu}^{++} = 0.2 \ \rm eV$ for the neutrino cosmology.
-The left panel of Fig~\ref{fig:F3} illustrates the Betti-curves versus threshold.
-For better visualization, we divide the $\beta_k$ by $\beta_{k,f_{ZA}}^{\rm max}$, where the subscript ``$f_{ZA}$" means the Zel'dovich approximation fiducial model \cite{Quijote_sims}.
-The maximum difference occurs for the $\beta_2$ (2-hole) that is shown as a green dashed-dotted line in the left panel of Fig~\ref{fig:F3}.
-It suggests that the topological properties of voids are proper tracers to probe the effect of neutrino mass in the LSS which is consistent with the interplaying of massive neutrinos.
-From other quantitative points of view, we also plot the $B_k$ and $P_k$ in the middle and right panels of Fig.~\ref{fig:F3}, respectively.
-It is worth noting that the effect of neutrino mass varies from $0.1\%$ to $3\%$ for the PH vectorization in the range of density contrast thresholds for $M_{\nu}^{++}=0.2$ eV.
-To interpret our results, we should first notice the properties of the Quijote simulations.
-A key note is that including the massive neutrino particles in the corresponding pipeline for the Quijote suite is supposed to satisfy the fixed value for the $\sigma_8$ condition compared to the fiducial simulations.
-In addition, based on the adopted approach for simulation, the change in the $\sigma_8$ is carried out by tuning the $A_s$.
-Therefore, the $\sigma_8$ of $cb$ (CDM+baryons) field, which is denoted by $\sigma_{8}^{(cb)} = 0.846$, is grater than the fiducial value, namely $\sigma_8=0.834$ for the Quijote massive neutrinos simulations.
-Subsequently, the presence of massive neutrino particles in the density field does not only vary the population of the $k$-hole, but also, changes the persistence pairs from topological properties points of view.
-It means that more number of birth is expected at higher thresholds for the 0-holes, while the 2-holes mostly appear in the lower thresholds.
-We also expect to have a migration in the population of 2-holes from higher mass thresholds to the lower mass represented by $\beta_2$ curve, whereas, this situation behaves in the opposite way for the connected component quantified by $\beta_0$ plot (the blue solid line) and the peak location of the 0-hole population moves toward the higher mass regions.
-The enhancement on both tails and a reduction in the averaged threshold are seen for the case of $\beta_1$ curve that corresponds to the filaments (the orange dashed line).
+To interpret our results, we should first examine the impact of massive neutrinos on the clustering of structures, particularly at scales smaller than $\lambda_{fs}$.
+As previously mentioned, the suppression of clustering at these scales due to massive neutrinos leads to a decrease in $\sigma_8$ for the total matter field.
+In the case of the Quijote simulations, the value of $\sigma_8$ for the total matter field ($m$) with massive neutrinos is kept similar to the fiducial cosmology value.
+This suggests that $\sigma_8$ for the CDM+baryons component is relatively higher.
+Including massive neutrino particles in the corresponding pipeline for the Quijote suite is assumed to satisfy the fixed value for the $\sigma_8$ condition compared to the fiducial simulations.
+Additionally, the $\sigma_8$ value is adjusted by tuning the amplitude of primordial scalar perturbations \citep{2021JCAP...03..022L}.
+Therefore, for the $cb$ (CDM+baryons) field, denoted as $\sigma_{8}^{(cb)} = 0.846$, this value is higher compared to the fiducial value of $\sigma_8 = 0.834$ for the Quijote simulations with massive neutrinos.
+Subsequently, the presence of massive neutrino particles in the density field not only varies the population of the $k$-holes but also, changes the persistence pairs from topological viewpoints.
+As depicted in Fig. \ref{fig:F3}, a higher number of births are expected to appear at higher thresholds for 0-holes, while 2-holes mostly emerge at lower thresholds.
+We also expect to have a migration in the population of 2-holes from higher thresholds to the lower mass represented by the $\beta_2$ curve, whereas, this situation behaves in the opposite way for the connected component quantified by the $\beta_0$ diagram (the blue solid line) and the peak location of the 0-hole population moves toward the higher threshold regions.
+The enhancement on both tails and a reduction in the intermediate thresholds are realized for the $\beta_1$ curve, which analogously corresponds to the filaments (the orange dashed line in Fig. \ref{fig:F3}).
+By taking into account the inherent characteristics of $m$ and $cb$ fields, it can be seen that the impact of massive neutrinos on the PH vectorization, specifically for the $\beta_2$ at negative thresholds, is played in opposite directions.
+This behavior will also be confirmed by the Fisher forecasts analysis performed in the next section.
+In addition to the significant considerations regarding void-finding algorithms mentioned in section \ref{sec:imp}, the observed void tracers exhibit non-trivial behaviors affected by massive neutrinos \citep{2015JCAP...11..018M,2017MNRAS.465.4281P,2019MNRAS.488.4413K,pranav2019topology,Xu2019,Contarini2020CosmicVI}.
+The specific characteristics of simulations are expected to show significant variations in response to the inclusion of massive neutrinos in the LSS \citep{Liu2022ProbingMN}.